owntone/owntone-server/INSTALL.md

 After installation:

-- edit the configuration file, `/etc/forked-daapd.conf`
+- edit the configuration file, `/etc/owntone-server.conf`
 - make sure the Avahi daemon is installed and running (Debian:
   `apt install avahi-daemon`)

 Note that `sudo make install` will not install any system files to start the service after boot, and it will not setup a system user.

-forked-daapd will drop privileges to any user you'll specify in the configuration file if it's started as root.
+owntone-server will drop privileges to any user you'll specify in the configuration file if it's started as root.

-This user must have read permission on your library (you can create a group for this and make the user a member of the group, for instance) and read/write permissions on the database location (`$localstatedir/cache/forked-daapd` by default).
+This user must have read permission on your library (you can create a group for this and make the user a member of the group, for instance) and read/write permissions on the database location (`$localstatedir/cache/owntone-server` by default).

-If your system uses systemd then you might be able to use the service file included, see `forked-daapd.service`.
+If your system uses systemd then you might be able to use the service file included, see `owntone-server.service`.

-Otherwise you might need an init script to start forked-daapd at boot.
-A simple init script will do, forked-daapd daemonizes all by itself and creates a pidfile under `/var/run`.
+Otherwise you might need an init script to start owntone-server at boot.
+A simple init script will do, owntone-server daemonizes all by itself and creates a pidfile under `/var/run`.
 Different distributions have different standards for init scripts and some do not use init scripts anymore; check the documentation for your distribution.

-For dependency-based boot systems, here are the forked-daapd dependencies:
+For dependency-based boot systems, here are the owntone-server dependencies:

 - local filesystems
 - network filesystems, if needed in your setup (library on NFS, ...)